SyracuseUniversity/ZestExamples/Gromacs/README.md

-# GPU - SLURM GPU Job Example
+# Gromacs Slumr Job Example
 This example demonstrates running a **very small** GROMACS job on Zest’s GPU partitions.

 The simulation is a tiny water box, pre-built into `small_test.tpr` so no setup steps are required.